vestrel00/contacts-android/howto/howto-get-familiar-with-api-entities.md

 - `RawContact`
     - Contains contact data that belong to an account.
 - `CommonDataEntity`
-    - A specific type of data of a RawContact.
+    - A specific kind of data of a RawContact.
 These entities model the common data kinds that are provided by the Contacts Provider.
-These should be self-explanatory from just the class names.
-      For more info, look at the individual class/member variable documentation.
     - `Address`
     - `Email`
     - `Event`